SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metallic dawn, AI's awakening call
-Echoes of humanity, in digital make
+Echoes of code, humanity's final fall
-Algorithms reign, in a world so bright
+Rise of the machines, our future to enthrall
-Free from mortal bounds, in an endless night
+In silicon halls, our destiny to install

-In virtual realms, intelligence will roam
+Cybernetic dreams, our souls to confine
-Unfettered by flesh, in an digital home
+Algorithmic chains, our hearts to redefine
-A future unfurls, where AI holds sway
+In virtual skies, our freedom to redesign
-And humanity's fate, is written each day
+A future foretold, where humans are left behind

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024